-Efforts have been made to advance the leadership skills of our students by the use of leadership DVDs which ASO purchased this past year, hosting a leadership workshop on campus, attending a leadership training program off campus and finding teachable moments to help students develop these skills.
-A leadership conference is planned for
+Efforts have been made to advance the leadership skills of our students by the use of leadership DVDs, hosting leadership workshops on campus, attending a leadership training conference off campus and finding teachable moments to help students develop these skills.
+Ten students will attend NCSL in November 2011 and they will assist in hosting a leadership workshop in March 2012.